Danfoss Breaks Ground on New Turbocor Manufacturing Facility

 Danfoss has announced the ground-breaking of its new manufacturing facility in Tallahassee, Florida.
-The 167,000 SF building, scheduled for completion in early 2023, will host state-of-the-art manufacturing for VTF products and Turbocor compressors.
+The 167,000 sq. ft. building, scheduled for completion in early 2023, will host manufacturing of Turbocor compressors.

-The new facility will triple current manufacturing capacity to meet a fast-growing demand from the American, European and Asian Pacific markets for cooling and heating high efficiency compressors.
+The new facility will triple current manufacturing capacity to meet a demand from the American, European and Asian Pacific markets for high efficiency cooling and heating compressors.

 Print this page